Grant funding for community projects in Shetland

 • support opportunities for skills development and learning experiences

-Grants will be considered for both capital and revenue costs.
+Grants are available for both capital and revenue costs.

-Funds from this scheme can be used to pay costs such as:
+Funds from this scheme can be used to pay for costs such as:

-• buildings (this may include construction costs, upgrades and associated professional fees)
+• buildings, including construction costs, upgrades or improvements and associated professional fees

 • consents and permissions